tinacms/tina.io/content/docs/features/data-fetching.md

 // This would return an array like: [ { slug: 'HelloWorld.md'}, /*...*/ ]
 ```

-> For more information on manually writing queries for your specific schema, check out our ["Using the GraphQL API"](/docs/graphql/overview/) docs.
+> For more information on manually writing queries for your specific schema, check out our ["Writing Custom Queries"](/docs/data-fetching/custom-queries/#writing-inline-queries) docs.

 ## The Local Filesystem-based Content API